 Missing one or two contributions is (hopefully) not going to derail your goal completely.

-A savings account sits there often unused because it exists without a purpose until it’s needed.
-I’ve found sinking funds to be so powerful because I know I have intention with how I’m using all of my money to benefit future me.
+A savings account is often unused because it exists without a purpose until needed.
+I’ve found sinking funds to be powerful because I know I intend to use all of my money to benefit future me.

 As much as you want!
-That depends on your financial situation, specifically your goals and the timeframe you’re hoping to reach them.
+That depends on your financial situation, specifically your goals and the timeframe for reaching them.

-Not only that, but if you end up missing a few weeks or days because another priority or expense comes up, you’ll still be much further ahead than you would be if you just crossed your fingers and hoped your credit card would have enough room to charge the trip.
+Not only that, but if you miss a few weeks or days because another priority or expense comes up, you’ll still be much further ahead than you would be if you just crossed your fingers and hoped your credit card would have enough room to charge the trip.

 All you have to do is input your savings goal amount and date.
-You can even customize the names of each of your funds, plus organize where all your money is saved.
+You can customize the names of each of your funds and organize where all your money is saved.